trinsic-id/sdk/ui-react-native/sdk/CONTRIBUTING.md

 - The library package in the root directory.
 - An example app in the `example/` directory.

-To get started with the project, run `yarn` in the root directory to install the required dependencies for each package:
+To get started with the project, run `npm ci` in the root directory to install the required dependencies for each package:

 ```sh
 yarn